Corporate Social Responsibility

 - Donation of books on international law and arbitration for the use of Ukrainian law schools

 - Financial support to students to fund their participation in moot competitions, such as the Vienna Vis moot and the Frankfurt Investment moot.

 LALIVE is committed to reducing the environmental impact of its work.
 The firm’s policies include:

-- Working with Zurich-based organization myclimate to reduce the impact of the firm’s CO2 emissions by investing in worthwhile sustainability and climate protection projects and changing internal policies.
-The projects it is currently supporting include a local Swiss project aimed at the renaturation of the moorland in Fribourg (further information is available here) and a project in Kenya involving the use of efficient cook stoves to reduce wood consumption (further information is available here)
+- Working with Zurich-based organisation myclimate to reduce the impact of the firm’s CO2 emissions by investing in worthwhile sustainability and climate protection projects and changing internal policies.
+The projects LALIVE is currently supporting include a local Swiss project promoting climate-optimised forest management in the canton Solothurn (further information is available here), and a project in Uganda to help distribute water purification systems to low-income households and institutions such as schools (further information is available here)

 - Monitoring and reducing energy consumption by automatic hibernation of computers, using low energy bulbs, motion sensors and automatic switches on lighting